emberjs/rfcs/text/0000-modifier-manager-timing-capabilities.md

 The need of two additional timing capabilities were raised in [preparation of this RFC](https://github.com/emberjs/rfcs/issues/652#issuecomment-1195772115):

 1. Running modifiers _before_ the element is insert into the DOM.
 Reliable setting properties on custom elements ("web components") was raised as an use case for such a timing.
-Custom elements have [`connectedCallback` lifecycle hook](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#using_the_lifecycle_callbacks), which is executed when the element is insert into the DOM.
+Custom elements have a [`connectedCallback` lifecycle hook](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#using_the_lifecycle_callbacks) hook, which is executed when the element is insert into the DOM.
 A custom element developed by a third-party may rely on a property being set when that lifecycle hook is executed.
 2. Running modifiers in order of template invocation.
 Grabbing a reference to an element to be used with [`{{in-element}}`](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/each?anchor=in-element) helper or another modifier was raised as the main use case.

-These RFC does not propose adding those timings.
+This RFC does not propose adding those timings.
 In opposite to the _on layout_ timing, running modifiers _before_ the element is insert into the DOM or even in order of template may introduce performance issues.
 Additionally it is not clear yet if server-side rendering should be supported for those and how such a support could look like.
 We may want to address these use cases with different concepts.
-Addressing those use cases is left for follow-up RFCs.
+Exploring solutions for those use cases is left for follow-up RFCs.

 ### Others

-Adding two new hooks and removing one requires application and addons to migrate code.
+Adding two new hooks and removing one requires applications and addons to migrate code.
 This is limited as applications typically do not implement modifier managers themselves.
 Instead most addons and application implement modifiers using high-level APIs provided by [ember-modifier](https://github.com/ember-modifier/ember-modifier).
 This encapsulates most of the upgrade costs at one single library.

 Most of the existing modifiers are implemented using `ember-modifier`.
 Modifiers would either need to be refactored to implement modifier manager directly or would need to wait until `ember-modifier` supports them.